metakgp/mftp/README.md

 Set `MONGODB_URI` variable to the uri of mongoDB instance you want to use.
 We use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas "Atlas") for storage.
-You can get your own URI [here](https://docs.atlas.mongodb.com/getting-started/)
+You can get your own mongoDB URI [here](https://docs.atlas.mongodb.com/getting-started/).

 We suggest using a log manager addon like [Papertrail](https://elements.heroku.com/addons/papertrail)